EdmundBenedict/lordcephei.github.io/pages/gw-self-energy.md

 /tutorial/gw/gw-self-energy/#spectral-function-of-fe-near-the-h-point
 {:/comment}

+This example computes the self-energy for a **q** point near H.  It is calculated from band 2 for the majority spin and bands 2,3 for the minority spin.
+These bands were chosen because of their close proximity to the Fermi level.

 ~~~
 $ lmfgws fe `cat switches-for-lm` '--sfuned~units=eV~eps .01~readsek~evsync~se q=1.05,2.91,1.01 ib=2 nw=10 getev=12 isp=1~savesea~q' >> out.lmfgws
 $ lmfgws fe `cat switches-for-lm` '--sfuned~units=eV~eps .01~readsek~evsync~se q=1.05,2.91,1.01 ib=2,3 nw=10 getev=12 isp=2~savesea~q' >> out.lmfgws
 ~~